 Similarly, a server that is aware of message retractions and will therefore ensure that they're archived for later retrieval (e.g.via Message Archive Management (XEP-0313) ), MUST also advertise the 'urn:xmpp:message-retract:0' feature.

 Consider a situation where a user sends a message to the wrong recipient:

 The message author notices that the message was sent to the wrong recipient and indicates to their client that the message should be retracted.

 The client sends out a retraction message which uses Message Fastening (XEP-0422) to indicate that it applies to the wrongly sent message by referring to its Unique and Stable Stanza IDs (XEP-0359) origin ID.

 It's RECOMMENDED that you include a Fallback Indication (XEP-0428) tag with fallback text in the <body/>, so that older clients can still indicate the intent to retract and so that older servers will archive the retraction.
 Additionally, you MAY include a Message Processing Hints (XEP-0334) <store/> hint, to indicate that the stanza needs to be archived.

 It might be desirable to remove the retracted message from a Message Archive Management (XEP-0313) service, while still recording the fact that it once existed, in order to aid clients in synchronizing their archives.
 To do this, the archiving service MAY replace the retracted message contents with a 'tombstone'.

-The original message contents (i.e. the <body/> and any related elements which might leak information about the original message) get replaced with a <retracted/> element which MUST include its <origin-id/>, so that clients can match it to the subsequent retraction (which MUST also be stored in the archive).
+When replacing the original message with a tombstone, the original contents (i.e. the <body/> and any related elements which might leak information about the original message) get replaced with a <retracted/> element which MUST include the <origin-id/>, so that clients can match it to the subsequent retraction (which MUST also be stored in the archive).